DataJuggler/Excelerate/README.md

 Nuget package DataJuggler.SQLSnapshot.

-Export an entire SQL Server database including all data rows with one line of code, passing in a connectionstring and a path to save to Excel.
+Export an entire SQL Server database including all data rows to Excel with one line of code, passing in a connectionstring and a path to save.

 Source Code
 https://github.com/DataJuggler/SQLSnapshot